orbeon/orbeon-forms-doc/configuration/advanced/exist-db.md

 Using the eXist database with Orbeon Forms is deprecated.
 We recommend using one of the supported [relational databases](/form-runner/persistence/relational-db.md) for production.

+## Removal

+[\[SINCE Orbeon Forms 2023.1\]](/release-notes/orbeon-forms-2023.1.md)

+The eXist database is no longer included in the standard Orbeon Forms WAR file.
+If you are using that version or newer, you don't need to explicitly remove eXist.

 ## Rationale

 By default, Orbeon Forms ships with an embedded eXist-db database.
 For production, this is not an ideal setup and it is better to have a separate eXist-db database.
 After you download and install eXist-db, you should follow the instruction below to set it up, and let Orbeon Forms know how it should connect to eXist-db.